-On July 20, 2012 Advance Gold announced that Aviva has given a notice under its earn-in option on the 64-square-kilometre Kakamega project areas in Kenya, confirming that it has incurred exploration expenditures on the property in excess of that needed to exercise the preliminary option.
-This first earn-in grants Aviva the sole and exclusive option to acquire a 51-per-cent ownership interest in the project, which comprises three prospective special licences in western Kenya namely: SL265 Bukura, SL266 Sigalagala and SL267 Rosterman, held by Gold Rim Exploration Kenya Ltd., Advance Gold's wholly owned subsidiary.
+On July 20, 2012 Advance Gold announced that Aviva has given a notice under its earn-in option on the 64-squarekilometre Kakamega project areas in Kenya, confirming that it has incurred exploration expenditures on the property in excess of that needed to exercise the preliminary option.
+This first earn-in grants Aviva the sole and exclusive option to acquire a 51-per-cent ownership interest in the project, SL265 Bukura, SL266 Sigalagala and SL267 Rosterman, held by Gold Rim Exploration Kenya Ltd., Advance Gold's wholly owned subsidiary.
 Aviva is the operator on the project under the terms of the agreement.